rswernofsky/java-data-structures/README.md

 # Some Java Data Structures
-This repository contains several common data structures, made using Java, that I made and used during my enrollment in Northeastern's [CS 2510 Accelerated](https://course.ccs.neu.edu/cs2510a) course.
-They were created using guidance from the homeworks, labs, lectures, and exams created by my professor, [Benjamin Lerner](https://www.khoury.northeastern.edu/people/benjamin-lerner/).
+This repository contains several common data structures that I made and used during my enrollment in Northeastern's [CS 2510 Accelerated](https://course.ccs.neu.edu/cs2510a) course.
+They were created using guidance from the homeworks, labs, lectures, and exams created by [my professor](https://www.khoury.northeastern.edu/people/benjamin-lerner/).

 ## A breakdown of the different files
 | File | Description |